 An auction-based approach used to buy or sell impression-level ad inventory based on real-time competitive bids for the impression.

 H.R.
 Speak- A money saver.
 Only used by the most sophisticated programmatic advertising platforms because, to bid correctly on the spot, requires a super-fast thinker or brilliant algorithms.

 noun: real-time job matching

-An automated job classification technology that combines a comprehensive taxonomy of job types, skills, and synonyms with sophisticated natural language processing (NLP) algorithms that parse job descriptions, interpret the context, and accurately classify job ads in order to predict performance and create targeted campaigns.
+An automated job classification technology that combines a comprehensive taxonomy of job types, skills, and synonyms with sophisticated natural language processing (NLP) algorithms that parse job descriptions, interpret the context and accurately classify job ads to predict performance and create targeted campaigns.